-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Equity Markets

 U.S. stock futures were higher as investors continue to weigh political news out of Washington and await word on who will be the next chair of the Federal Reserve.
-On Bay Street, futures were positive ahead of the release of August GDP figures.
+On Bay Street, futures were positive although the loonie took a hit after Statistics Canada reported a surprise drop in GDP in August.

 A day earlier, the TSX breached the 16,000 mark for the first time, helped by gains in marijuana stocks.
 Wall Street, meanwhile, ended in the red on a Bloomberg report that a proposed business tax cut would be implemented gradually over several years.
 While earnings continue to play a key role for markets Tuesday, much of the expected market-moving news of the week remains in the wings.